babyloniaapp/docs/logs.md

 <hr/>

 ---
+02.09.22 - Today the team is going to test the lottery contract on the testnet.<br/>
+02.09.22 - We got a budget and project funding problems, therefore things are running slower.<br/>

+---
-31.07.22 - We hired a new solidity smart contract developer to help us with the lottery development.<br/>
+31.08.22 - We hired a new solidity smart contract developer to help us with the lottery development.<br/>

 <img width="500" alt="FTMSCAN BABY Token #1" src="https://user-images.githubusercontent.com/94221562/187509277-78b0d18d-cbf7-4fd0-a44f-a70d9e75c9b2.png">
 31.08.22 – The social profile of BABY Token got updated on FTMSCAN.com. <br/>